 Clinical Research Coordinator

-Allison graduated from University of Western Sydney in 1999 with a Bachelor of Nursing.
+Allison graduated from the University of Western Sydney in 1999 with a Bachelor of Nursing.
 She went on to work as a Registered Nurse in Neurosurgery at North Shore Private Hospital.

 With a view to further her education and skills Allison moved into Neurosurgical Intensive Care Nursing at RNSH.